 Many construction companies have to get rid of old lumber, so they either sell it at a heavy discount or give it away for free.

-There are also spots where they are cutting trees for building new offices or apartments.
-You can always ask the tree service companies if they have any spare wood that you could take off their hands.
+There are also spots where they are cutting trees to build new offices or apartments.
+You can always ask the tree service companies if they have any spare wood you could take off their hands.